TomaszKaleczyc/evidential_deep_learning/README.md

 ## Project structure

 ```
+├── data                                # Definition and contents of the project virtualenv
 ├── environment                         # Definition and contents of the project virtualenv
-├── output                              # Stores model training results
+├── output                              # Default location for model training results
 │   └── lightning_logs                  # Generated automatically by pytorch-lightning during training
-├── src                                 # Source files of the project
+└── src                                 # Source files of the project
-│   ├── dataset                         # Stores classes used in building and managing the project dataset
+    ├── dataset                         # Classes used in building and managing the project dataset
-│   ├── model                           # Stores classes used in building and running the model
+    ├── model                           # Classes and functions used in building and running the models
-│   └── settings                        # Stores constants, configurations and utilities used across the repo
+    ├── settings                        # Setting variables used across the repo
+    └── utilities                       # Utility functions

 ```